 Adrian and Debbie Willan.
 Instructor and Social Events Organiser

 Our first introduction to diving was a try dive on our wedding anniversary holiday in the warm clear waters of Rhodes that was in 2014 and we have never looked back ….

 We joined Lunesdale in 2015 as PADI A.O.W. divers.
 Years on we have now progressed to deeper, darker, colder diving in the UK.

 Cath Lee.
-Secretary
+Communications

 I joined the club in 2019, but have been diving for much longer.
 For the few years immediately prior to that, my diving had been really restricted to just holidays abroad, so I was pleased to take up the opportunity of some refresher training for UK diving from the wonderful instructors at Lunesdale Divers.

 Since then I’ve enjoyed the many aspects of ‘club life’, especially the opportunity to dive at many different sites with like-minded people.